DualSpark/al-agent/README.md

 ----------

 * `['al_agent']['agent']['registration_key']` - your required registration key.
 String defaults to `your_registration_key_here`
 * `['al_agent']['agent']['for_autoscaling']` - The for_autoscaling attribute determines if your installation will be configured as a `host` or `role` server.
 By default for_autoscaling is set to `false` or in other words as a `host` install.
 If autoscaling is set to `true` then the install is configured as a `role` server.
 Boolean defaults to `false`

-* `['al_agent']['agent']['for_imaging']` - The `for_imaging` acoderibute determines if the install process will continue or stop prior to provisioning.
-If the `for_imaging` acoderibute is set to `true` then the install process perform an install only and stop before provisioning.
+* `['al_agent']['agent']['for_imaging']` - The `for_imaging` attribute determines if the install process will continue or stop prior to provisioning.
+If the `for_imaging` attribute is set to `true` then the install process perform an install only and stop before provisioning.
 This allows for instance snapshots to be saved and started for later use.
-With this acoderibute set to `false` then the provisioning process is performed during setup.
+With this attribute set to `false` then the provisioning process is performed during setup.
 Boolean defaults to `false`
 * `['al_agent']['agent']['egress_url']` - By default all traffic is sent to https://vaporator.alertlogic.com:443.
 This attribute is useful if you have a machine that is responsible for outbound traffic (NAT box).
 If you specify your own URL ensure that it is a properly formatted URI.
 String defaults to `https://vaporator.alertlogic.com:443`

 Usage